 JB Keller ("Bugaboo") is SHSC's Assistant Director.
 This is his 10th season at Camp, and he's worked as a Counselor, Rock Climbing Specialist, Outdoor Living Skills Director, Rock Climbing & Ropes Course Director, and Kitchen Manager.
 He spends winters ski patrolling and managing avalanche risk in Alta, Utah.
 At Camp, he supervises the program, trains staff, and keeps camp running smoothly all summer long.
 An accomplished adventurer, he inspires us all to work hard, play hard, and do more of what we love.

 Typically, the Camp receives about 30 inquiries from around the world for each open position.
 We've been able to be highly selective and have had some truly exceptional counselors and activity specialists.
 Every counselor and activity specialist is carefully screened for his/her maturity, judgment, abilities, and enthusiasm.

-They must be at least 19 years old or 18 with a year of college and have at a minimum certifications in basic first aid and CPR.
+They must be at least 19 years old or 18 with a year of college and most need a certification in basic first aid and CPR.
 The Camp also enjoys having international staff for the diversity and new exposure that provides for campers.
 Each counselor's top priority is the campers' physical and emotional safety.
 (But making sure campers have fun is not far behind.)

 The Camp is acutely aware of its responsibility for the health and safety of the children attending camp.
 That concern is reflected in the hiring, training, and retention of staff.
 For the hiring process, the directors personally interview each potential staff member and personally contact at least two references.
 Candidates, both domestic and international, then go through a background screening conducted by professional organizations.
 Program staff then undergo an intense full week of training before camp starts.